pip-services/pip-services-docs/content/en/dart/grpc/services/_index.md

 ### Classes

 #### [CommandableGrpcService](commandable_grpc_service)
-Abstract service that receives commands via GRPC protocol to operations automatically generated for commands defined in [ICommandable](../../commons/commands/icommandable).
+Abstract service that receives commands via gRPC protocol to operations automatically generated for commands defined in [ICommandable](../../commons/commands/icommandable).
 Each command is exposed as an invoke method that receives a command name and parameters.

 #### [GrpcEndpoint](grpc_endpoint)
 Used for creating gRPC endpoints.
-An endpoint is a URL, at which a given service can be accessed by a client.
+An endpoint is a URL at which a given service can be accessed by a client.

 #### [GrpcService](grpc_service)
 Abstract service that receives remote calls via gRPC protocol.